camunda/camunda-docs/docs/self-managed/console-deployment/configuration.md

 ---

 :::note
-Console Self-Managed is available only to [enterprise customers](../../reference/licenses.md#console).
+Console Self-Managed is available only to [Enterprise customers](../../reference/licenses.md#console).
 :::

-Console Self-Managed can be configured using environment variables and configuration parameters.
+Console Self-Managed can be configured using environment variables and configuration parameters:

-## Environment Variables
+## Environment variables

 | Environment variable                | Description                                                 | Example value                            |
 | ----------------------------------- | ----------------------------------------------------------- | ---------------------------------------- |